Holidays and holiday pay: What employers need to know

 As the numbers of claims to employment tribunals are rising and workers’ rights are increasingly in the news, now is the time to ensure you are paying the right holiday pay and allowing carry forward where appropriate.

-For a review of your policies and practices and help with rights relating to holiday or another employment matter, please contact Sarah Everton on 01782 525012 or email firstname.lastname@example.org.
+For a review of your policies and practices and help with rights relating to holiday or another employment matter, please contact me on 01782 525012 to discuss your needs or email me at email@example.com.

 This article is for general information purposes only and does not constitute legal or professional advice.
 Please note that the law may have changed since the date this article was published.